Twitter (NYSE:TWTR) Price Target Cut to $77.00 by Analysts at KeyCorp

-Twitter (NYSE:TWTR) had its price objective reduced by equities researchers at KeyCorp from $90.00 to $77.00 in a report issued on Thursday, Benzinga reports.
-The firm presently has an “overweight” rating on the social networking company’s stock.
-KeyCorp’s target price would indicate a potential upside of 43.76% from the company’s previous close.
+Twitter (NYSE:TWTR) had its price objective decreased by KeyCorp from $90.00 to $77.00 in a research report released on Thursday, Benzinga reports.
+KeyCorp currently has an overweight rating on the social networking company’s stock.

-A number of other equities analysts have also weighed in on the company.
-Loop Capital upped their target price on Twitter from $56.00 to $95.00 and gave the stock a “buy” rating in a research note on Tuesday, February 16th.
-Citigroup boosted their target price on Twitter from $55.00 to $80.00 in a research note on Tuesday, March 16th.
-Rosenblatt Securities reduced their target price on Twitter from $65.00 to $60.00 and set a “neutral” rating for the company in a report on Thursday.
-Argus increased their target price on Twitter from $72.00 to $82.00 and gave the stock a “buy” rating in a research report on Thursday, April 22nd.
-Finally, Zacks Investment Research cut Twitter from a “hold” rating to a “strong sell” rating and set a $60.00 price objective for the company. in a report on Tuesday, April 13th.
-Two equities research analysts have rated the stock with a sell rating, nineteen have assigned a hold rating and sixteen have given a buy rating to the company.
-The stock has a consensus rating of “Hold” and an average target price of $68.53.
+A number of other research analysts have also recently weighed in on TWTR.
+Truist Securities upgraded shares of Twitter from a hold rating to a buy rating and boosted their price objective for the company from $64.00 to $74.00 in a research report on Monday, March 29th.
+Wedbush reissued a neutral rating and set a $75.00 target price (up from $56.50) on shares of Twitter in a research note on Tuesday, April 20th.
+Susquehanna Bancshares boosted their target price on shares of Twitter from $58.00 to $70.00 and gave the company a positive rating in a research note on Wednesday, February 10th.
+Bank of America upped their price objective on shares of Twitter from $58.00 to $78.00 and gave the stock a buy rating in a research note on Wednesday, February 10th.
+Finally, OTR Global raised shares of Twitter from a negative rating to a mixed rating in a research note on Thursday, April 29th.
+Two equities research analysts have rated the stock with a sell rating, nineteen have issued a hold rating and sixteen have assigned a buy rating to the company’s stock.
+The stock currently has a consensus rating of Hold and an average price target of $69.76.

 Twitter, Inc operates as a platform for public self-expression and conversation in real time United States, Japan, and internationally.
 The company offers Twitter, a platform that allows users to consume, create, distribute, and discover content.
 It also provides promoted products and services, such as promoted tweets, promoted accounts, and promoted trends, which enable its advertisers to promote their brands, products, and services.